This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

 - 3 pairs of pants, best if in colors you can easily match.
-I love Horizn Convertible and Splash roll-uppants.
-Convertible pants are a great solution if you think you will need shorts at some point.
+I love Horizn Convertible and Splash roll-up pants.

 - A pair of shorts.
 I love Kuhl Cabo shorts.

-- Depending on where you travel, a combination of 6 long and short sleeves t-shirts.
+- Long and short sleeves t-shirts.
 I suggest picking 100% cotton shirts for the summer ones, and cotton mixed with wool for colder climates.
 Throw in a thermal shirt if you are going to a very cold place.
 I often wear my Kuhl Intent Hoody, and the Kleo Hoody shirt.
-I have both in a few colors.
 For short sleeves I pack the Kuhl Acacia and Kuhl Sona t-shirt.

-- A comfortable t-shirt and a pair of leggings – they can be used as a pajama.
+- A comfortable t-shirt and a pair of leggings to use as a pajama.

 - A tank top or two, to wear on warmer days.
+Bring stuff that can be easily dressed up or down depending on how you match it.
 I like Katrin Tank.

-- A sweater or preferably a micro fleece – the latter are very lightweight.
-Also take the Kuhl Alskafor extra warmth and a Lea Pulloverfor something more casual and easywear.
+- A micro fleece – I love Kuhl Alska for extra warmth and Lea Pullover for something more casual and easywear.

 - 6 pairs of very comfortable underwear and just about the same number of socks.
 Throw in also a couple of pairs or hiking socks if you plan to hike.